-On-chip debugging requires an additional 10-16 bytes of stack.
-Therefore, the stack size of the application must be increased.
-In the IAR Embedded Workbench IDE, choose Project>Options>General Options>Stack/Heap.
-If you are debugging from the command line, the stack size is defined in the linker configuration file:
+On-chip debugging requires an additional 5 bytes of stack.
+Therefore the stack size of the application must be increased.
+In the IAR Embedded Workbench IDE, choose Project>Options and open the Stack/Heap page in the General Options category.
+If you are debugging from the command line, the stack size is defined in the linker command file: